tracktus/api-docs/v1/request.md

     {
       "stat": "REQUEST_ERROR",
-      "tip": "The `name` parameter cannot be undefined" }
+      "tip": "The `name` parameter must be a string"
+    }

 > For now, only the `REQUEST_ERROR` type have the `tip` parameter set.